waleed-kotib/VC_Proj/README.txt

     from being bug free*.
 The current releases get tested on Mac OS X 10.2, Linux RH 9, Windows 2000, and Windows XP.

-    I would judge this as an alpha quality application, not beta, which is reflected in the version number ( < 1.0).
+    I would judge this as a beta quality application, which is reflected in the version number ( < 1.0).
 No instabilities are known, however.